kenkozma17/Assessment-Task/readme.md

 # CRUD Web Application (Company Billing)
-A simple CRUD Web Application which serves as an assessment task for Innoscripta.
+A simple CRUD Web Application which serves as an assessment task.

 # Installation and Usage